Updated on:

 Getting to Cinque Terre from Florence

 To get to Cinque Terre Just take the train to La Spezia from Florence!
 At the La Spezia station make sure you buy your Cinque Terre pass.
-This will get you unlimited access to the 5 Terre Express, a train that runs every few minutes between La Spezia and each of the five towns of Cinque Terre.
+This will get you unlimited access to the 5 Terre Express, a train that runs every few minutes between La Spezia and each of the five towns of Cinque Terre. it also gets you access to the hiking trails.
 It will take about 2 and a half hours to get from Florence to La Spezia.

 Explore Cinque Terre